 - Include numbers, percentages, or real-life results in your content to make the loss feel real to your audience.

-We can drill down marketing strategies further to the specific type of content that works well for buyers in the awareness stage.
+We can drill down outreach strategies further to the specific type of content that works well for buyers in the awareness stage.